btouchard/auth/README.md

 - User management
 - Sign in with email, password, magic link, phone number
 - Sign in with external providers (Google, Apple, Facebook, Discord, ...)
+- Sign in with client secret OAuth2 mechanism

 It is originally based on the excellent
 [GoTrue codebase by Netlify](https://github.com/netlify/gotrue), however both have diverged significantly in features and capabilities.